-- 1. Classes are open to anyone living in Meade County, or actively involved in K-State Research and Extension Meade County. - 2.
-Exhibits are displayed at the owner's risk.
-Neither the Fair Board nor K-State Research and Extension is responsible for loss or theft of exhibits. - 3.
-The Meade County Fair will have pre-registration. - 4.
-Fair pre-entries are due by 5pm Friday July 21 for all exhibits, including animals.
-Clothing construction, buymanship, style revue and talent show pre-entry is due Tuesday July 5 at 12:00pm (noon).
-Identifying exact exhibitor for livestock entries must be done by pre-entry deadline. - 5.
-Exhibitors must meet age and experience specifications in select classes. - 6.
-Only one entry per class per exhibitor unless otherwise stated in the department rules. - 7.
-4-H members can only enter exhibits in the 4-H Division for the projects they are enrolled in.
-Other exhibits will be entered in Open Class. - 8.
-4-H, Clover Buds, and FFA members may enter open class categories but will NOT receive premium money for open class entries if 4-H entries are also entered.
-NO duplication of exhibits will be allowed. - 9.
-All exhibits must be grown or made entirely by the exhibitor and completed after the previous year's county fair. - 10.Entry cards must be attached when exhibits are placed! - 11.
-Set-up for booths can start on Monday of fair week. - 12.
-No entry fees will be charged. - 13.Exhibit Buildings: All exhibits will be in Exhibit Building "B". - 14.Enter all exhibits Monday of fair week from 7:45-9:45am.
-4-H Judging begins at 1:00 p.m and Open Class Judging begins immediately after 4-H judging is complete. - 15.
-No exhibits will be hung from rafters or gutters in Exhibit Building "B". - 16.Exhibits will be released on Friday at 7:00 p.m. - 17.
-Exhibits may not leave the fairgrounds until they are released, unless the Fair Board gives approval for an earlier release time.
-Any exhibitor who removes ANY exhibit from the fairgrounds before release time will forfeit ALL premium money won at the fair. - 18.
-The judges will officially place the classes. - 19.Meade County Fair Association provides the premium money.
-All premium money will be made available Monday July 31 at 9:00am at the Extension Office.
+1. Classes are open to anyone living in Meade County, or actively involved in K-State Research and Extension - Meade County.

+2. Exhibits are displayed at the owner's risk.
+Neither the Fair Board nor K-State Research and Extension is responsible for loss or theft of exhibits.

+3. The Meade County Fair will have pre-registration.
+Mandatory for 4-H, Encouraged for Open Class.

+4. Fair pre-entries are due by 5pm Monday July 15th for all exhibits, including animals.
+Identifying exact exhibitor for livestock entries must be done by pre-entry deadline.

+5. Exhibitors must meet age and experience specifications in select classes.

+6. Only one entry per class per exhibitor unless otherwise stated in the department rules.

+7. 4-H members can only enter exhibits in the 4-H Division for the projects they are enrolled in.
+Other exhibits will be entered in Open Class.
+4-H members may enter open class categories but willNOT receive premium money for open class entries if 4-H entries are also entered.
+NO duplication of exhibits will be allowed.

+8. All exhibits must be grown or made entirely by the exhibitor and completed after the previous year's county fair.

+9. Entry cards must be attached when exhibits are placed!

+- 10. Set-up for booths can start on Monday of fair week. - 11.
+No entry fees will be charged.

+12. Exhibit Buildings: All exhibits will be in Exhibit Building "B".

+13. Enter all exhibits Monday of fair week from 7:45-9:45am.
+4-H Judging begins at 1:00 p.m. and Open Class Judging begins immediately after 4-H judging is complete.

+14. No exhibits will be hung from rafters or gutters in Exhibit Building "B".

+15. Exhibits will be released on Friday at 7:00 p.m.

+16. Exhibits may not leave the fairgrounds until they are released, unless the Fair Board gives approval for an earlier release time.
+Any exhibitor who removes ANY exhibit from the fairgrounds before release time will forfeit ALL premium money won at the fair.

+17. The judges will officially place the classes.

+18. Meade County Fair Association provides the premium money.
+All premium money will be made available AFTER clean-up on Saturday July 27th in the Fair Office.
 The Fair Board WILL NOT mail money.
 All premium money not collected before Sept.
+1 will be forfeited by exhibitor and returned to the Meade County Fair Association.

+19. All 4-H members who do not participate in Fair set-up AND clean-up will lose their right to receive premium money.

+20. Superintendents reserve the right to reorganize classes and re-class exhibits according to class size, placement or description.

+21. All exhibits must stay where entered.

+22. Exhibitors must be present at the fair to enter and/or exhibit their project.

-1 will be forfeited by exhibitor and returned to the Meade County Fair Association. - 20.All 4-H and FFA members who do not participate in Fair set-up AND clean-up will lose their right to receive premium money. - 21.
-Superintendents reserve the right to reorganize classes and re-class exhibits according to class size, placement or description. - 22.
-All exhibits must stay where entered. - 23.
-The Meade County Fair Board reserves the absolute right to interpret these rules and regulations and arbitrate, settle and determine all matters, questions and differences in regard to our otherwise arising out of, connected with or incidental to the fair. - 24.
-Ribbon placing stickers will be given.
+23. The Meade County Fair Board reserves the absolute right to interpret these rules and regulations and arbitrate, settle and determine all matters, questions and differences in regard to our otherwise arising out of, connected with or incidental to the fair.

+23.Ribbon placing stickers will be given.
 If ribbons are desired, stop by the fair office.

-4-H Class Premiums are: Open Class Premiums are:
+4-H Class Pr emiums: Open Class Pre miums are:

 Purple \$6.00 Blue \$4.00

 Blue \$4.00 Red \$3.00

 Red \$3.00 White \$2.00

 White \$2.00

 4-H placements are based on the Danish System.
-Blue- Excellent Quality, Red -Good Quality, White -Acceptable Quality
+Blue- Excellent Quality, Red -Good Quality, White -Acceptable Quality.
+Purple will include Overall Grand and Reserve livestock/showmanship placings.